timescale/docs.timescale.com-content/README.md

 All files are written in standard markdown.

+### A note on page links

+None of the internal page links within these files will work on Github.
+They are designed to function within the code for the documentation site at [docs.timescale.com](http://docs.timescale.com).
+All external links should work.

 ### A note on anchors

 If you want to link to a specific part of the page from the docs sidebar, you